beaverbuilder/documentation/docs/beaver-builder/layouts/columns/tips-for-working-with-columns.md

 ### Tip #4 Deleting modules is safer than deleting columns

 When you mouse over **Delete column**, you can see the scope of what you'll be deleting.
-But since there's no Undo, it's even safer to delete modules first, then delete column structure.
+It's even safer to delete the modules first, then delete column structure.
 See [the article about deleting columns](/beaver-builder/getting-started/bb-editor-basics/delete-a-module-or-column.md).

+If you find you've deleted something you want to get back, you can [access the History panel to undo it](/beaver-builder/getting-started/bb-editor-basics/undo-redo.md).